Age-optimal Scheduling over Hybrid Channels: System Model and Problem Formulation

 \subsection{System Models}

 Consider a single-hop network as illustrated in Fig. \ref{fig1}, where a source sends status update packets to the destination.
 We assume that time is slotted with slot index $t \in \{ 0,1,2...\} $.
 The source can generate a fresh status update packet at the beginning of each time slot.
-The packets can be transmitted either over the mmWave channel, or over the sub-6GHz channel.
-The packet transmission time of the mmWave channel is $1$ time slot, whereas the packet transmission time of the sub-6GHz channel is $d$ time slots ($d\ge 2$), because of its lower data rate.
+The packets can be transmitted either over the mmWave channel or over the sub-6GHz channel.
+The packet transmission time of the mmWave channel is $1$ time slot, whereas the packet transmission time of the sub-6GHz channel is $d$ time slots ($d\ge 2$)\footnote{If $d=1$, one can readily see that it is better to choose sub-6GHz than mmWave.
+Thus, in this paper we study the nontrivial case of $d \ge 2$.} because of its lower data rate.
+The two channels have different advantages, which is the key feature of our study.

 The mmWave channel, called \emph{Channel 1}, follows a two-state Gilbert-Elliot model that is shown in Fig. \ref{fig2}.
 We say that Channel $1$ is $ON$ in time slot $t$, denoted by $l_1(t)=1$, if the packet is successfully transmitted to the destination in time slot $t$; otherwise Channel $1$ is said to be $OFF$, denoted by $l_1(t)=0$.
-If a packet is not successfully transmitted, then it is dropped and a new status update packet is generated at the beginning of the next time slot.
-The self transition probability of the $ON$ state is $q$ and the self transition probability of the $OFF$ state is $p$, where $0<q<1$ and $0<p<1$.
-We assume that the source has access to the state of Channel $1$, but with one time slot of feedback delay.
-That is, at the beginning of time slot $t$, the source knows $l_1(t-1)$ perfectly.
+If a packet is not successfully transmitted, then it is dropped, and a new status update packet is generated at the beginning of the next time slot.
+The self transition probability of the $ON$ state is $q$, and the self transition probability of the $OFF$ state is $p$, where $0<q<1$ and $0<p<1$.
+We assume that at the beginning of time slot $t$, the source knows $l_1(t-1)$ perfectly.

 The sub-6GHz channel, called \emph{Channel 2}, has a steady connection.
 As mentioned above, the packet transmission time of Channel 2 is $d$ time slots.
-Define $l_2(t)\in \{ 0,1,...,d-1 \} $ as the state of Channel 2 in time slot $t$, where $l_2(t)\in \{1,2,...,d-1\}$ is the remaining transmission time of the packet being sent over Channel $2$, and $l_2(t)=0$ means that Channel $2$ is idle.
-In time slot $t$, the source has immediately knowledge about the state $l_2(t)$ of Channel $2$.
+Define $l_2(t)\in \{ 0,1,...,d-1 \} $ as the state of Channel 2 in time slot $t$, where $l_2(t)$ is the remaining transmission time of the packet being sent over Channel $2$ at the beginning of time slot $t$, and $l_2(t)=0$ means that Channel $2$ is currently idle and ready for sending the next packet.
+In time slot $t$, the source has immediate knowledge about the state $l_2(t)$ of Channel $2$.
+On the other hand, because the packet transmission time of Channel 1 is 1 time slot, Channel 1 is always ready for transmission at the beginning of each time slot.